hotwax/oms-documentation/user-manuals/order-management/update-sales-order.md

 Cancelling a sales order will automatically cancel all other sales order items in the order.
 {% endhint %}

-1. Go to the Hamburger Menu > Order Management > Sales Orders.&#x20;
-2. Select required order to open the Sales Order Detail page.
-3. Click the Status dropdown.&#x20;
+1. Click the Status dropdown.&#x20;
-4. Select the Cancel function to cancel the entire sales order.&#x20;
+2. Select the Cancel function to cancel the entire sales order.&#x20;

 {% embed url="https://youtu.be/u-CtB-pw-Kc" %}
 Video: Cancel sales order